Why is Payment Authentication needed?

-This Autumn, new requirements for authenticating online payments are being introduced in Europe, including Strong Customer Authentication (SCA) on 14th September.
-These requirements have been introduced by Governments and financial authorities to make payments more secure in order to prevent fraud and protect customers.
+Card payments in Arbor are compliant with the EU's Strong Customer Authentication (SCA) requirements to make payments more secure in order to prevent fraud and protect customers.
 To read more about SCA, take a look at our blog post.

 Some small payments under £30 may be exempt from Strong Customer Authentication because they are low-risk.
 This means that users may not need to complete the extra step of authorisation for every transaction they make.

-When you click to make a payment, you'll first input the details for the payment you want to make.
+When you make a payment, you'll first input the details for the payment you want to make.
 In the example below I am a parent topping up a meal account.

-Next, a pop up will appear for you to input your card details into.
+A pop up will appear to enter the card details into.

 You must use a Visa or Mastercard.
 If you input the details of another type of card, this will be flagged to you and you will need to input the details of a Visa or Mastercard card.